Maike Charlotte Fuchs

 +49 30 214 594-220

 Born 1993 in Tbilisi, Georgia, Mariam Batsashvili first studied with Natalia Natsvlishvili at the E. Mikeladze Central Music School in her hometown, before continuing at the Hochschule für Musik Franz Liszt in Weimar with Professor Grigory Gruzman.
 In 2011 she won First Prize at the International Franz Liszt Competition for Young Pianists in Weimar, and received the prestigious Arturo Benedetti Michelangeli Award in 2015.
-Mariam Batsashvili is a scholarship holder of the Deutsche Stiftung Musikleben.
+Mariam Batsashvili is a scholarship holder of the Deutsche Stiftung Musikleben and is supported by The Keyboard Charitable Trust.
 She has been an official Yamaha Artist since 2017.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.